mhsuab/ctf/pico/reverse/patchme_py/readme.md

 > Can you get the flag?
 > Run this Python program in the same directory as this encrypted flag.

+## What It Does
+Ask for the password and print flag if the password correct.

 ## Solution
 1. Inspect the python code
     ```python